Switched is a Netflix original based on the manga Uchuu wo Kakeru Yodaka by Shiki Kawabata. Its first season aired in August 2018.

 - Armor-Piercing Response: Kaga and Ayumi meet with Ukon, who tells them that Koshiro is planning to kill them both and that she got this information from the parakeet, who is really a human in a bird's body.
 They don't believe her until Kaga says "That's a load of crap," to which comes the response: when the parakeet says "It is not a load of crap," proving that he really is a human in a parakeet body.

-- Artistic License Astronomy: The explanation of the red moon.
+- Artistic License Space: The explanation of the red moon.
 The news achors and the expert all say that it's because of the "unique terrain" in the area.
 However, real red moons that aren't caused by a lunar eclipse are caused by significant pollution, where there's so much smoke in the atmosphere that the light bends abnormally.

 - Beautiful All Along: Ayumi-As-Zenko makes the most of her situation with Kaga's help, most notably parting her hair with a barrette gifted by the latter.
-Justified in that Miu Tomita, Zenko's actress, actually is quite stunning.
+Justified in that Miu Tomita, Zenko's actress, actually is quite cute.

 - Central Theme: How can one bear the harsh reality of the world?